CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.1.md

         ![](./media/Analyst2.png)

-    - Enter one of the prompts from below.
+    - Interact with the Agent using the prompts.

         - “Summarize the monthly revenue trends.”